airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 author: Kingsley
 ---

 The Christian doctrine of the Trinity defines **one God** existing in three coequal, coeternal, consubstantial divine persons: God the Father, God the Son (Jesus Christ) and God the Holy Spirit, three distinct persons all sharing one essence.
-The Trinity is something that many Christian's have misconceptions or misunderstandings about and a subject that non-Christians like to attack or use as a reason to dismiss Christianity.
+The Trinity is something that many Christians have misconceptions or misunderstandings about and a subject that non-Christians like to attack or use as a reason to dismiss Christianity.
 There **is no perfect analogy** for the Trinity and the most mature Christians will freely admit that it's a challenging concept that they may still grapple with.
 This post will cover why the Trinity is so hard to understand, why Christianity is still monotheistic even with a Triune God, the persons of the Trinity, and then how to answer common questions about it.

 ## Why it's so hard to understand the Trinity.
 Why there are no perfect analogies.
 Why it doesn't matter.

 Before diving into the topic of the Trinity, it's important to understand *why* it's so hard to understand the Trinity.

 You reading this and me writing this both exist in "the same mode".
 We are created, finite, limited beings.
 We experience time one second after another, we exist materially (physically) and we were made *in the image* of God.
 God, however, as the infinite, eternal, uncreated, perfect, omnipresent, omniscient, omnipotent, creator and sustainer of time and the universe is an immaterial being.
 The existence that you and I experience is an entirely different mode than the existence of God.
 There is nothing in material existence that offers a perfect analogy to the existence of our Triune God.
-People like to come up with all kinds of worldly analogies (water, an apple, wearing different hats, etc.) but those are all imperfect and wrong in some way (perhaps a post on common Trinity misconceptions will come eventually).
+People like to come up with all kinds of worldly analogies (water in different states, different parts of an apple, one man wearing different hats, etc.) but those are all imperfect and wrong in different ways (perhaps a post on common Trinity misconceptions will come eventually).
 It's so hard to understand the Trinity (and therefore hard to defend, understand and why people like to attack it) because we can't relate to it.
 There's nothing that any human has ever experienced that's like God's existence.

 **But that's okay.** We aren't called to understand God's perfect nature.
 We're called to obey and love him, to walk the path he lays before us dutifully and repent for when we inevitably all fall short.
 It's okay not to have a perfect grasp on the Trinity, because it's not necessary for us to have one.